 That’s why we prepared a general questionnaire, regarding the entire software development process.

-And depending on the answers, we went into one direction or another.
-Or just listened and answered questions, the best way we can.
+And depending on the answers, we went in one direction or another.
+Or just listen and answer questions, the best way we can.

 Here are the questions that we prepared: